FLASH SALES: discover new varieties on offer every week!

 Liriodendron tulipifera - Tulip Tree

-This is the type species!
-It gets its name Tulip tree from its lobed leaves and flowers resembling the shape of a tulip.
-Majestic, it requires a large space to match its size.
+It's the type species!
+It owes its common name, tulip tree, to its lobed leaves and tulip-shaped flowers.
+Majestic, it requires a large space befitting its size.

 • Flowering time June to August